ydahal1/ydahal1/ReadMe.md

-Why can't a bicycle stand on its own?
-It's two-tired.
+Why is there always a gate around cemeteries?
+Because people are always dying to get in.

 [
-Wed Apr  8 00:44:09 UTC 2026
+Thu Apr  9 00:36:48 UTC 2026
  ]